valerieernst/scoreKeeper/README.md

 # scoreKeeper
-To start: run npm start in the main directory
+To start: run npm install, then npm start